 What is the BC Energy Step Code?

-The BC Energy Step Code is an optional compliance path in the BC Building Code that local governments can voluntarily adopt to require higher levels of energy efficiency in new home construction beyond that required by the BC Building Code.
-The BC Energy Step Code was introduced as a step-by-step building efficiency strategy that will help meet the Provincial Government’s target of all new homes being net-zero energy ready by 2032.
+The BC Energy Step Code is an optional compliance path in the BC Building Code that local governments can voluntarily adopt and use to incentivize or require higher levels of energy efficiency in new construction development.
+The BC Energy Step Code was introduced as a step-by-step building efficiency strategy designed to help meet the Provincial Government’s target of all new homes being net-zero energy ready by 2032.

-While the BC Energy Step Code is currently adopted by municipalities on a voluntary basis, In future years the Province of BC may require that certain steps must be met in order to meet Provincial targets.
+While the BC Energy Step Code is currently adopted by municipalities on a voluntary basis, in future years the Province of BC may require that certain steps must be met in order to meet Provincial targets.
 By adopting the BC Energy Step code, local governments and their communities will be able to take advantage of the multiple benefits associated with more energy efficient new homes, including:

-- Greenhouse Gas Reductions – High-efficiency homes, require less energy to heat, resulting in reduced carbon emissions, even if homes heat with fossil fuels.
+- Greenhouse Gas Reductions – High-efficiency homes require less energy to heat, resulting in reduced carbon emissions even if homes heat with fossil fuels.
 Homes heated with a heat pump will have the lowest carbon emissions.

 - Better Affordability – Reduced energy consumption results in lower energy costs.